Category Archives: Monaco Royals

 It should not be surprising that to solve Monaco’s financial issues, the idea of opening a gambling casino in Monaco and developing Monaco into a seaside resort was Maria Caroline’s idea.
 She recalled visiting Hesse-Homburg, a small sovereign landgraviate in central Germany that was prosperous because of a gambling casino.
 The Casino de Monte-Carlo, named after Charles III as Carlo is the Italian for Charles (Monte-Carlo = Mount Charles in English), opened in 1865, nine years after the death of Florestan, and saved Monaco from bankruptcy.
 Fearing that the citizens of Monaco would squander their money on gambling, Maria Carolina had the idea to ban all citizens of Monaco from gambling at the casino.
 That rule is still in effect.

-At the time of the building of the casino, Monaco’s population was approximately 1,000.
+When the casino was built, Monaco’s population was approximately 1,000.
 Within three years, thousands of people from England and other European countries had built homes in Monaco.
 Maria Caroline remained an advisor to her son for the rest of her life.
 Her assistance was especially needed after her son Charles III began to go blind and his wife Antoinette de Mérode died from cancer in 1864 at the age of 35.

 Maria Caroline survived her husband Florestan, Prince of Monaco by twenty-three years, dying at the age of 86, on November 25, 1879, in Monaco.
-She was interred at the new larger church that was still under construction, the Cathedral of Monaco, that her son Charles III was building to replace the Church of Saint Nicholas.
+She was interred at the new larger church, still under construction, the Cathedral of Monaco, that her son Charles III was building to replace the Church of Saint Nicholas.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.